Blanca Jové Alcalde, How are discursive public programmes conceived at contemporary art institutions?

 Residency Period: 2020

 An investigation into what happens in the folded forms generated when we exceed the normal limits.
-These researchers seek to immerse themselves in the flow of the archive by thinking about other corporalities, bodies that are not contained, open and bulging, that go beyond themselves, liberating their silhouettes and overflowing onto other organisms and materialities, while, at the same time, exploring those excited artistic practices that search for ways of escaping disciplinary boundaries.
+We seek to immerse ourselves in the flow of the archive by thinking about other corporalities, bodies that are not contained, open and bulging, that go beyond themselves, liberating their silhouettes and overflowing onto other organisms and materialities, while, at the same time, exploring those excited artistic practices that search for ways of escaping disciplinary boundaries.

 Rebeca Pardo (UIC), Montse Morcate (UB), Marta Piñol-Lloret (UB, UOC and ESCAC), Visual representations of disease and pain in contemporary art